LiamOsler/3JS-geography/README.md

 import * as THREE from "../three/build/three.module.js";
 ```

-## Adding a primitive wireframe sphere to the scene:
+## Adding a primitive sphere to the scene:
-To check that every thing is working so far, let's
+To check that every thing is working so far, let's add a sphere to the screen, it will also serve as a
 ```javascript
 import * as THREE from "../three/build/three.module.js";